LukeHackett/ocp-study-examples/chapter-3/README.md

 numbers.remove(new Integer(5));    // [1]
 System.out.println(numbers);       // [1]
 ```
-Note: the `remove` method is oberloaded and will remove an index postition  - `remove(int index)` -  or an item in the collection - `remove(Object item)`.
-Java did not *autobox* the `remove(1)` call, as it matched it to a valid signature before autoboxing, so the compiler assumed you wanted to call that method and not `remove(new Integer(1))`.
+Note: the `remove` method is overloaded and will remove an index position  - `remove(int index)` -  or an item in the collection - `remove(Object item)`.
+Java did not *autobox* the `remove(1)` call, as it matched it to a valid signature before auto boxing, so the compiler assumed you wanted to call that method and not `remove(new Integer(1))`.

 ## Working with Generics

 ### Generic Classes

-Generics can ben introduced by declaring a *formal type parameter* in angle brackets.
-For example, the following class named `Crate` has a generic ype variable declared after the name of the class:
+Generics can been introduced by declaring a *formal type parameter* in angle brackets.
+For example, the following class named `Crate` has a generic type variable declared after the name of the class:

 ```java
 public class Crate<T> {